acri-nb/EV-Deconvolution/README.md

 This repository contains the code used for the analyses and figures presented in **ADD OUR PAPER LINK HERE**.

 The project focuses on evaluating and applying multiple **cell-type deconvolution methods** on EV-RNA data with the overarching goal of determining the most robust algorithm.
-Additionally, the top performing method was used in conjonction with our created signature matrix to attempt to deconvolve a clinical EV RNA dataset pertaiting to colorectal cancer.
+Additionally, the top performing method was used in conjonction with our created signature matrix to attempt to deconvolve a clinical EV RNA dataset pertaining to colorectal cancer.

 ---

 ## Repository Structure